Rewriting a Utility

 }

 But do we really have to make two passes?
 First, why do the digits seem to want to come out in the wrong order?
 The answer is another question: Why do we think that iteration is the only way to do repetition?
 There is another way: recursion.
-It is has the advantage in this case that we do have control over the order in which the digits are printed.
+It has the advantage in this case that we have control over the order in which the digits are printed.

 To make them come out the wrong way, write